clayton-ma/AI-Quiz-Platform-Mobile/README.md

 # AI-Driven Quiz Platform - Mobile App (React Native)

-This is the mobile client for the AI-Driven Quiz Platform developed by Clayton Ma for IFN666.
+This is the mobile client for the AI-Driven Quiz Platform developed by Clayton Ma.
 It is built with **React Native**, **Expo**, and **React Native Elements**.
 The platform provides user authentication, group management, quiz creation and editing, and AI-powered question generation using Gemini.

 ## Purpose